Acer palmatum Peve Multicolor

 Peve Multicolor is a dwarf maple with thin branches and a bushy upright form.
 The leaves are somewhat smaller than most palmatum maples with five serrated and pointed lobes.
 Some of the leaves are reticulated and some are not.
-You never know what look you will get from one year to another which is so exciting.
+You never know what look your Peve Multicolor will show from one year to another – which, in it’s self is so exciting.
 Foliage is green frosted with pink and white and sometimes a yellow tint.
 Fall color is scarlet red.
-This Peve prefers morning sun with shade in the afternoon in well-drained soil.
+This maple prefers morning sun with shade in the afternoon in well-drained soil.
 If clay is a problem, please mound the area so that the roots stay above the clay.
+I have encountered many maple enthusiasts who explained to me how they dug a huge hole in the clay and filled it in with good soil amendments.
+I then have to diminish their enthusiasm by explaining that they just made a big bathtub and that water will fill in the tub and drown their maple.
+Maybe not the first year, but it will definitely happen because clay is non-porous.
+For more information see Planting Japanese Maples.
 Estimated to be 6′ tall x 3′ wide in 10 years.
 Once established hardy to -20 degrees, USDA zone 5.

-The first photo of Peve Multicolor courtesy of Buchholz Nursery.
+The first photo is courtesy of Buchholz Nursery.
 The other photos are from the Peve Multicolor maples in my inventory.

 Only logged in customers who have purchased this product may leave a review.